-Here's what admissions counselors Melissa Hart and Seth Schilling had to say about a question some of you may be thinking: Why is it taking so long to find out if I've been admitted?
+Here's what admissions counselors Melissa Hart and Seth Schilling had to say about a question some of you may be thinking: Why is it taking so long to find out if I've been accepted?

 Waiting on a Transcript and/or Test Scores

-A reason you might not have been admitted yet is because LSU is waiting on either your transcript or your test scores.
+A reason you might not have been accepted yet is because LSU is waiting on either your transcript or your test scores.
 Louisiana high school students do not have to send a transcript, but out of state students must mail an official transcript or submit a transcript through Naviance.

 Test scores must also be official and sent through the ACT or SAT.
 LSU’s school code for ACT is 1590 and 6373 for the SAT.

 “We receive A LOT of applications throughout September and November, and we process applications in the order we receive documents.
 It is very important for parents and families to be patient,” stated Seth Schilling.

 Another reason you may not have been accepted is because LSU is waiting for your mid-year grades.
 This can happen if you are a student who has a GPA that is not quite at the 3.0 mark.
 Your myLSU account will let you know if this is the case.

 Another reason you may not have been accepted is because LSU is waiting for your updated test score.
 This can happen if you are a student whose score is not quite high enough yet.
 Again, your myLSU account will let you know if this is the case.